LeggoMyEggHo/Indeed-Apply-Bot_ChatGPT-Auto-Iteration/README.md

     "ctrl + p" to pause the script (press again to unpause)

 Like my project and want to see more of my work?
-Give me a star so I can remain mentally motivated to finish coding my other project: a decentralized GPT model that learns in real-time, solves many problems with current models, and with no need for a human-in-the-middle (or finetuning).
+Give me a star so I can stay mentally motivated to finish coding my other project: a multimodal model that can run on your phone, learns in real-time, generalizes across domains, utilizes abstract reasoning, easily achieves millions in context length, and with no need for a human-in-the-middle (or finetuning) to keep growing.

 Credits & Courtesy to Descolada for providing and maintaining UIAv2, the underlying framework making this possible.
-Please check out their link below (Especially the package manager).
+Please check out their link below (Especially the package manager!).

 https://github.com/Descolada